Our residents drive life at the Village.

 Bumper Pool

-Happy the bumper pool table has a new home in the Village Centre, the group is planning instruction for beginners, a tournament or a ladder.
 New players are always welcome to drop in anytime for single or double play.
 The more the merrier!

-CWV Bridge Club
+CWV Competitive Friendly Duplicate Bridge

 Employee Appreciation